Kajabi vs Thrivecart Review 2022 : Which Is Best For Your Business?

-And because I have my own reasons for it I thought a blog on their difference would be a good idea.
+And because I have my own reasons for it I thought a blog on their differences would be a good idea.

 There’s no compromise with carts.
-You NEED them to be pleasing and be optimized for conversions.
+You NEED them to be pleasing and optimized for conversions.

 There are lots of areas where I feel Kajabi lags behind when it comes to their cart feature.
 I’ll take you through them one by one.
-Kajabi's cart is sufficient for most of the Kajabian's but some may need something more robust.
+Kajabi's cart is sufficient for most Kajabian but some may need something more robust.

-- Account Creation MANDATORY in Kajabi- To make a purchase in Kajabi it’s mandatory for you to make an account while purchasing.
-Kajabi being a course-selling platform leaves you no other option but to make an account.
+To make a purchase in Kajabi it’s mandatory for your client to make an account while purchasing.

-Also, a lot of people like to receive their credentials via email after they buy so that they can refer to them when they need to log in to access the thing they bought from you.
+Additionally, a lot of people like to receive their credentials via email so that they have them handy for when they need them.

 Thrivecart has a major win.
 Thrivecart does not have any such mandatory step.

-- Returning Customer- If you’re back on Kajabi to make another purchase, Kajabi will remember that you’ve had an account before and that you’re a returning customer.
-Before making the second purchase, Kajabi requires you to login first since you have an existing account.
+If you’re back on Kajabi to make another purchase, Kajabi will remember that you’ve had an account before and that you’re a returning customer.
+Before making the second purchase, Kajabi requires you to log in first since you have an existing account.

-This is a huge drawback because sometimes there’re years of gap between purchases.
+This is a huge drawback because sometimes there are long gaps between purchases.
 Who really remembers passwords then?
 Unable to complete the purchase, the customer often feels irritated and stalls the purchase altogether.

-Thankfully, there’s no such re-login issue with Thrivecart since they don’t expect you to make an account JUST for the sake of buying in the first place.
+Thankfully, there’s no such re-login issue with Thrivecart since they don’t expect you to make an account to complete a purchase.

-Thrivecart allows a trial period when you do a 1-time payment.
+Thrivecart allows a trial period when you make a 1-time payment.
 This feature is not available in a 1-time pay option in Kajabi.
 In Kajabi the trial period is only on subscription payments.

 A detailed bill is more important than you think.
 Big win, right?

-- Limited Upsell and Downsell Capacity- Kajabi can offer only 1 upsell.
+Kajabi can offer only 1 upsell.
 The upsell page in Kajabi is simple and basic, it isn’t even very customizable.
-So you don’t have an option to change it as per your liking.
-You can add video, some text but that is the only customization you can do on an upsell page in Kajabi.
+You can add video, and some text but that is the only customization you can do on an upsell page in Kajabi.

 Thrivecart offers great customization options on the upsell page.
-Not only that, they also have the ability to add more than 1 upsells.
+Not only that, but they also have the ability to add more than 1 upsell.

 In case they’re not interested in the upsells, Thrivecart has the option of downsells too.
 A lower-priced product is displayed to them and they may purchase it because it fits in their budget and needs after they have declined the upsell you had offered.

-- Basic Affiliate System- As a business owner, we want to save our time and reduce our manual work as much as possible.
+As business owners, we want to save our time and reduce our manual work as much as possible.
 Kajabi’s affiliate system is very basic, nothing extraordinary.
 It works for sure but there is so much that can be better.

-The app also lets you choose how you want to pay your affiliates the commission.
+Thrivecart lets you choose how you want to pay your affiliates the commission.
 You can either do it manually or automatically, it is your decision as a business owner.

 Also, Kajabi doesn’t offer any placeholder for you to offer affiliate assets to your affiliates.
 You have to design your own landing page or a product for this which is yet another step.

-Thrivecart offers you a place to add your affiliate assets like images, swipe copy, etc for you to offer to your potentials.
-So 1 less task of creating this manually.
+Thrivecart offers you a place to add your affiliate assets like images, swipe copy, etc for you to offer to your affiliates.
+Less manual work the better, don't you agree?